-Monday and Tuesday were filled with high-quality educational opportunities including four tracks: (1) Leadership, Management, and Workforce Development; (2) Sustainabilitywell-excellent speakers and terrific coordination by the "home team."
+Monday and Tuesday were filled with high-quality educational opportunities including four tracks: (1) Leadership, Management, and Workforce Development: (2) Sustainability-Today's Investment for Tomorrow's Future; (3) Stewardship-Life Cycle Perspectives; and (4) Innovation and Change.
+The conference ran very well-excellent speakers and terrific coordination by the "home team."
 Individual CAPPA membership is currently at 634 and institutional membership numbers 164, with recruitment efforts continuing.
-Technology
+Technology 2008 is being planned.